dln-dev/cmagic/README.md

 Commonly loops include terms using the factorial of the iterator.
 It is highly inefficient to calculate the factorial on every turn, so a function staticFac is introduced with a static variable containing the last computed factorial.
 In case the function is used in a new loop, all static variables will be reset.

+Need dynamically generated matrices?
+A template is provided making this as easy as calling a function.

+Functions *timestamp()* and *duration()* are provided for accurately measuring processing times.
+This currently needs the C++11 flag.

 For testing type **make test** in a console (assuming the provided testfile, makefile and standard cmath are available).

 ## Usage: